A Max-Correlation White Noise Test for Weakly Dependent Time Series: Introduction

 We perform a bootstrap p-value test using Shao's (\citeyear{Shao2011_JoE}) dependent wild bootstrap, and prove its validity.
-In order to control for filter sampling error, the bootstrap is applied to a first order expansion of the sample covariance. \cite{DelgadoVelasco2011} use orthogonally transformed jointly standardized correlations in order to control for residuals and dependence.
-A fixed maximum lag $\mathcal{L}$ is assumed due to joint standardization.
-In controlled experiments the max-correlation bootstrap test dominates Delgado and Velasco's (\citeyear{DelgadoVelasco2011} ) Q-test and a max-correlation test based on their orthogonalized correlation.\ Our test dominates irrespective of whether standardization is based on a HAC estimator or an identify matrix variance.
-The orthogonal transform breaks down entirely when we test GARCH model residuals estimated by QML, leading to a degenerate test statistic.
+In order to control for the use of filtered sampling errors, the bootstrap is applied to a first order expansion of the sample covariance. \cite{DelgadoVelasco2011} take a different approach by using orthogonally transformed jointly standardized correlations in order to control for residuals and dependence.
+They assume a fixed maximum lag $\mathcal{L}$, however, due to joint standardization.

+Finally, in order to resolve the choice of $\{\mathcal{L}_{n}\}$ in practice, we extend Escanciano and Lobato's (\citeyear{EscancianoLobato2009} ) automatic maximum lag selection method to our setting.
+They develop a Q-test with bounded maximum lag that is selected based on the magnitude of the maximum correlation.
+We allow for selection from an increasing set of integers, and provide a new asymptotic theory for the automatic maximum lag.

 General dependence under the null is allowed in different ways in \cite {Hong1996}, \cite{RomanoThombs1996}, \cite{Shao2011_JoE}, and \cite {GuayGuerreLazarova2013}, amongst others.
 Our NED setting is similar to that of \cite{Lobato2001} and \citet{NankervisSavin2010,NankervisSavin2012}, but the former works with observed data and requires a fixed maximum lag, and we allow for a substantially larger class of filters and parametric estimators than the latter.
 NED encompasses mixing and non-mixing processes, hence our setting is more general than Zhu's (\citeyear{Zhu2015}) for his block-wise random weighting bootstrap.